lsst-ts/ts_tma_tma-documentation_maintenance-documents_balancing_locking-pins/README.md

 To enable the ability to insert the locking pins in any position there is a setting, "DisableElevationPositionCheck".
 This settings in true makes that the locking pins does not check the elevation position, so it could be inserted in any position.
-**Be careful using this setting, because the locking pin could be damaged if the hole in the telescope is not aligned with the locking pin when the locking pin is inserted**
+**Be careful using this setting, because the locking pin could be damaged if the hole in the telescope is not aligned with the locking pin when the locking pin is inserted**.

 ![Locking pin settings](/media/EZCH2YBjJC.png)

+**This setting should be always False if it is not necessary**